clairradiant/cse3000-agda-traces/README.md

 # Infinite Traces for While in Agda

-This repository contains code for the report "TITLE" produced as a part of CSE3000 Research Project at TU Delft.
+This repository contains code for the report "Stuck in a (While) Loop" produced as a part of CSE3000 Research Project at TU Delft.

 The report can be found at LINK.